AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 Note, however, that the :ada:`Inline` aspect is just a *recommendation* to the compiler.
 Sometimes, the compiler might not be able to follow this recommendation, so it won't inline the subprogram.
-If we want to ensure that a subprogram is always inlined or else get a compilation error when it isn't, we need to use the :ada:`Inline_Always` aspect instead of :ada:`Inline`.
+In this case, we get a compilation warning from GNAT.

+These are some examples of situations where the compiler might not be able to inline a subprogram:

+- when the code is too large,

+- when it's too complicated |mdash| for example, when it involves exception handling |mdash|, or

+- when it contains tasks, etc.

 Checks and assertions
 ---------------------